kikipet/HALO/meeting-7-14-19.md

 I've got all of the programs *written* but I don't know if they're going to work right off the bat.
 (The accelerometer and camera work.)
 I have already pointed out some things that will need to be changed in the program files.

-I know Talal at least knows a programming language (Java I think).
+I know Talal, at least, knows a programming language (Java I think).
 Basically, what you need to know:
 1. no semicolons
 2. no curly braces
 3. no "main" function needs to be specified